Vanshkumawatt/image-flow-landing-page/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Project Structure and Maintenance

+### Unused Components Documentation

+Some components and pages in this project are currently not actively used in the main UI flow but are preserved for future development.
+These components are not linked from the main navigation or dashboard.

+**For detailed documentation about unused components, see [UNUSED_COMPONENTS.md](./UNUSED_COMPONENTS.md)**

+### Recent Optimizations

+- Mobile view optimizations for onboarding stages 3 and 4
+- Added skip to dashboard button in onboarding stage 2
+- Improved responsive design for email verification
+- Enhanced mobile experience for FAQ section and aura counter

+### Code Organization

+Routes for unused pages have been commented out in `App.tsx` to maintain a cleaner routing structure while preserving the components for future use.
+If implementing features that use these components, remember to uncomment the corresponding routes.